saddique164/Kubernetes-Jenkins-deployment/README.md

 # Kubernetes-Jenkins-deployment
-# This document is for personal use.
+This document is for personal use.
 If you can get the benefit, it is good for you.

-# Every single time you create a kubernetes project, create three files: namespace.yaml, deployment.yaml and service.yaml
+create three files: namespace.yaml, deployment.yaml and service.yaml

-# In the namespace.yaml file:
+# namespace.yaml file:
 1.    you need to create a unique namespace, which wil be used in deployment and service yaml files.
 Lke this.

 ---